-- Vitamin D supports the development of healthy bones and teeth.
+Vitamin D supports healthy foetal development.
 A review of nutrient intakes in pregnant Australian women suggested that dietary intakes were below recommended levels for vitamin D, while surveys of Australian neonates have shown approximately 40-57% of neonates have insufficient vitamin D levels

 Visit the Blackmores Health hub